-Report on the Consolidated Financial Statements
+Report on the Consolidated Financial Statements8

-We have reviewed the accompanying consolidated financial statements of ABC Company, which comprise the consolidated statement of financial position as at 31 December 20X1, and the consolidated statement of comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, and a summary of significant accounting policies and other explanatory information.
+We have reviewed the accompanying consolidated financial statements of ABC Company, which comprise the consolidated statement of financial position as at 31 December 20X1, and the consolidated statement of comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, and notes to the financial statements, including material accounting policy information.

-Management is responsible for the preparation and fair presentation of these consolidated financial statements in accordance with Hong Kong Financial Reporting Standards, and for such internal control as management determines is necessary to enable the preparation of consolidated financial statements that are free from material misstatement, whether due to fraud or error.
+Management is responsible for the preparation and fair presentation of these consolidated financial statements in accordance with Hong Kong Financial Reporting Standards,10 and for such internal control as management determines is necessary to enable the preparation of consolidated financial statements that are free from material misstatement, whether due to fraud or error.

-Our responsibility is to express a conclusion on these consolidated financial statements27a.
+Our responsibility is to express a conclusion on the accompanying consolidated financial statements^{10a}.
 We conducted our review in accordance with Hong Kong Standard on Review Engagements (HKSRE) 2400 (Revised), Engagements to Review Historical Financial Statements.
 HKSRE 2400 (Revised) requires us to conclude whether anything has come to our attention that causes us to believe that the consolidated financial statements, taken as a whole, are not prepared in all material respects in accordance with the applicable financial reporting framework.
 This Standard also requires us to comply with relevant ethical requirements.